wsabol/family-assistant/.product/mvp.md

 3. The worker extracts zero or more valid proposed actions.
 4. The user reviews and approves an action.
 5. The calendar writer creates exactly one Google Calendar event.
-6. The event appears on the Hearth display.
-7. The event includes a traceable source reference.
+6. The event includes a traceable source reference.
-8. Re-running any component does not create duplicates.
+7. Re-running any component does not create duplicates.
-9. Failures are visible and retryable.
+8. Failures are visible and retryable.
-10. The system restarts automatically after a Mac reboot.
+9. The system restarts automatically after a Mac reboot.

 ---